Enhancing Industry Capabilities

-With this, Polycon Gulf aims to serve high-end applications in major industries such as oil and gas, industries like petrochemical, fertiliser, thermal power plants, mechanical, electrical and plumbing (MEP) and maintenance and fire-fighting equipment manufacturers as well as shipbuilding, water treatment plants, chemicals, and chemical transportation.

-Polycon Gulf, which prides itself in providing unique solutions to its clients, is taking its innovative streak beyond its pioneering rotolining technique.
-In this regards, the company has recently started services for ethylene tetrafluoroeth-ylene (ETFE) lining, polypropylene (PP) lining, polyvinylidene fluoride (PVDF) lining and also aims to do PTFE lining in the future.
+Polycon Gulf, prides itself in providing unique solutions to its clients.
+In this regards, the company has recently started services for ethylene tetrafluoroethylene (ETFE) lining, polypropylene (PP) lining, polyvinylidene fluoride (PVDF) lining and also aims to do PTFE lining in the future.
 Additionally, the launch of new products such as multi-purpose tanks, slim tanks and conical tanks introduced in different industries has helped broaden the scope of work for Polycon Gulf in the GCC region.

 Corrosion Specialist